-If you're a member of Engineering New Zealand, it's easy to keep track of your development by regularly recording your work and CPD in our member area online.
-If you're not a member, you'll need to ensure you save relevant work and CPD records and have them ready when you're ready to apply for CPEng.
+If you're a member of Engineering New Zealand, it's easy to keep track of your development by regularly recording your work and CPD in our online member area.
+If you're not a member, you'll need to ensure you save relevant work and CPD records and have them ready when you're ready to apply for Chartered Membership.